ktrinkle/geek_off_angular/README.md

 The API and UI must be run separately.
 Use ng serve to run the UI, and dotnet run for the API.

-Swagger can be found at the endpoint `/swagger`.
+Swagger can be found at the API endpoint `/swagger`.
 This only runs in the dev hosting environment.

 # Authentication